-The DC candidate locations are assumed to have an associated risk of disruption.
+The DC candidate locations are assumed to have associated risks of disruption.
 The risk is characterized by a probability that represents the fraction of time that the potential DC is expected to be disrupted.
 Disruption probabilities of individual candidate locations are assumed to be known.
-For potential DC locations, the possible combinations of active and disrupted locations give rise to a discrete set of scenarios regardless of the investment decisions.
+For the set of potential DC locations, the possible combinations of active and disrupted locations give rise to a discrete set of scenarios regardless of the investment decisions.
 The scenario probabilities are established during the problem formulation according to the probability of individual facility disruptions, which are assumed to be independent.
-However, the formulation easily accommodates correlation among disruption probabilities and more sophisticated approaches for the scenario generation48.
+However, the formulation easily accommodates correlation among disruption probabilities and more sophisticated approaches for the scenario generation (Klibi & Martel, 2012b).

 The scenarios determine the potential availability of DCs.
 Actual availability depends on the realization of scenarios and the investment decisions.
-This property can be interpreted as an expression of endogenous uncertainty^{49,50,51} in which the selection of DC locations renders some of the scenarios undistinguishable.
+This property can be interpreted as an expression of endogenous uncertainty (Jonsbraten et al., 1998; Goel & Grossmann, 2006; Gupta & Grossmann, 2011) in which the selection of DC locations renders some of the scenarios undistinguishable.
 Fortunately, for the case of two-stage stochastic programs, the optimal cost of undistinguishable scenarios always turns out to be the same.
-In contrast to multi-stage stochastic programming formulations50, two-stage problems do not require conditional non-anticipativity constraints because there are no decisions to anticipate after the second stage.
+In contrast to multi-stage stochastic programming formulations, two-stage problems do not require non-anticipativity conditions because there are no decisions to anticipate after the second stage.

 The distribution strategy implies establishing demand assignments in all possible scenarios.
 Assignments are modeled with continuous variables to allow customers to be served from different DCs simultaneously.
-Customer demands must be satisfied from active DCs according to the availability of inventory.
+Customer demands are satisfied from active DCs according to the availability of inventory.
 Unsatisfied demands are subject to penalty costs.
 The expected cost of distribution is calculated from the distribution cost of each scenario according to its associated probability.

-DCs are assumed to follow a periodic review base-stock inventory policy with zero lead time52.
-With this policy, DCs place a replenishment order at the beginning of every time-period; the size of the order is adjusted to bring the inventory to the base-stock level.
-Therefore, the inventory at DCs is always found at the base-stock level at the beginning of time-periods.
+DCs are assumed to follow a continuous review base-stock inventory policy with zero lead time (Snyder & Shen, 2011).
+With this policy, DCs place a replenishment order at the beginning of every time-period.
+The size of the order is adjusted to bring the inventory to the base-stock level.
+Therefore, the inventory at DCs is found at the base-stock level at the beginning of time-periods.
 This policy implies that consecutive time-periods are identical and the distribution decisions are time independent.
-The inventory management problem with no fixed charges for transportation resembles the newsvendor model; the optimal inventory management strategy in these problems is known to follow a base-stock policy.
-The optimal base-stock level for each DC is equal to its storage capacity, which is an optimization variable.
+The optimal base-stock level for each DC corresponds to its capacity and must be established.
+This inventory policy is known to be optimal when no fixed-charges are considered in the transportation costs.

 All cost coefficients are assumed to be known and deterministic.
 The investment costs in DCs are given by a linear function of capacity with fixed-charges.
-Transportation costs are given by linear functions of volume without fixedcharges.
+Transportation costs are given by linear functions of volume without fixed-charges.
 Storage costs are given by a linear function of the mean inventory.
 Penalties for unsatisfied demand are given by a linear function of volume.